The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Introduction

-These findings suggest that the suppression of the $r_g$ distribution may arise primarily from selection bias in inclusive jet analyses, rather than direct modifications to hard branching structures: Jets with large-angle hard branchings are more likely to lose soft constituents outside the jet cone, leading to a preference for triggering on jets with smaller angular separations and reduced energy loss.
-Thus, inclusive jet measurements are less sensitive to medium-induced changes in hard branching structures, underscoring the need for targeted observables to probe these effects.
+These findings suggest that the suppression of the $r_g$ distribution may arise primarily from selection bias in inclusive jet analyses, rather than from direct structural modifications of soft-drop-reconstructed hard branchings.
+Jets with large-angle hard branchings are more likely to have lost soft constituents outside the jet cone, leading to a bias toward triggering on jets with smaller angular separations and reduced overall energy.
+Thus, inclusive jet measurements are less sensitive to medium effects, causing the structural modification of the parton shower, underscoring the need for targeted observables to probe these effects.

-To investigate medium-induced modifications to hard branchings in detail, mitigating the selection bias inherent in inclusive jet analyses is essential.
-This can be achieved using $\gamma$-tagged or $Z$-tagged jets, produced in photon-jet or $Z$-boson-jet pair production events, often referred to as \textit{golden channels}.
+To investigate medium effects in detail through soft-drop-reconstructed jet substructure, it is essential to mitigate the selection bias inherent in inclusive jet analyses.
+This can be achieved using $\gamma$-tagged or $Z$-tagged jets, produced in photon-jet or $Z$-boson-jet pair production events, often referred to as ``golden channels.''
 Photons and $Z$ bosons do not interact strongly with the QGP medium.
 Thus, photons and $Z$ bosons that are pair-produced with a jet in the initial hard scattering are measured with transverse momenta ($p_T$) that closely approximate the initial $p_T$ of the partons generating the jets, at leading order.
 Triggering on the $p_T$ of the photon or $Z$ boson, instead of the jet, selects jets with similar initial $p_T$, independent of $p^{\mathrm{jet}}_{T}$ loss, reducing selection bias and enabling cleaner investigations of medium effects on jet structures.
 Additionally, partons paired with photons or $Z$ bosons are predominantly quarks, minimizing flavor-dependent selection bias.
 Comparing these tagged jets with inclusive jets allows systematic studies of flavor-dependent effects.